-Another technique which I incorporte in some of my designs is 'Bas Relief' which achieves a textured or sculputured look in glass.
+Another technique which I incorporate in some of my designs is 'Bas Relief' which achieves a textured or sculptured look in glass.

 The Glass Forge uses ‘Bullseye’ Glass with a COE 90.
 This is a coloured glass that has been manufactured for use in art and architecture.
 Bullseye glass is a handcrafted quality product produced in Portland Oregon, USA.